-Online Application: Students applying to the Counselor Education Doctoral program will need to complete both the program and Auburn University Graduate School applications.
+Students applying to the Counselor Education Doctoral program will need to complete both the program and Auburn University Graduate School applications.
 The program application includes consideration of written communication skills, cultural sensitivity and awareness, potential for scholarship, professional leadership, and advocacy, professional goals and academic aptitude in a digitally delivered program for doctoral-level study.
-These areas and additional competency areas are also assessed in the CED doctoral interviews (see below):
+These areas and additional competency areas are also assessed in the CED doctoral interviews (see hyperlinks below):

-COUNSELOR EDUCATION, Ph.D.
-APPLICATION
+Counselor Education, Ph.D.
+Program Materials and Application